sts10/rust-command-line-utilities/README.md

 - [Embedded Rust](https://github.com/rust-embedded/awesome-embedded-rust): "Curated list of resources for Embedded and Low-level development in the Rust programming language"

 ## Tips

+Of the tools listed above, the ones I use regularly use are: bat, fd, fend, hyperfine, miniserve, ripgrep, just, cargo-audit and cargo-wipe.
+(I'm still torn between dust and erdtree...)

 ### `bat` alias to act more like `cat`